matwilso/matwilso.github.io/_posts/gpt-sim.md

 toc_sticky: true
 ---

->Imagine video-based GPT-X trained on the entirety of YouTube (cooking videos, DIY, home improvement, exercise, sports, gardening, etc)---a high-fidelity general-purpose prediction model, with generative abilities akin to what we see with GPT3, but in the video domain.
+>Imagine video-based GPT-X trained on the entirety of YouTube (cooking videos, DIY, home improvement, exercise, sports, gardening, etc), for example.
+This would be a high-fidelity general-purpose prediction model, with generative abilities akin to what we see with GPT3, but in the video domain.
 <br><br>
-What does this enable?
+What would this enable?
 In robotics?
 In general, for bringing advances in information technology to the world of atoms?

 Based on the growing capabilities of language models like GPT3, it seems likely that we will be able to train a very accurate future-frame-predictor using a scaled up, but relatively dumb approach.